India seeks precision in monsoon forecasting by 2017

 India's 235 million farmers rely on monsoon rains from June to September to water more than half the farm area in the world's second-biggest producer of rice, wheat and sugar, as only about 45 percent of arable land has irrigation facilities.

-"About half-a-dozen Indian, and almost an equal number of foreign, weather offices have joined hands to help us bring more precision in forecasting," L. S. Rathore told Reuters in an interview.
+"About half-a-dozen Indian, and almost an equal number of foreign, weather offices have joined hands to help us bring more precision in forecasting," L. S. Rathore, director-general of the state-run India Meteorological Department (IMD), told Reuters in an interview.

 "We are hopeful of more accuracy in the monsoon forecast by 2017 with this collaborative research initiative," he added.